kaby76/swigged.llvm/README.md

 Depending on what you want, you should build both 32-bit and 64-bit libraries.
 But, you can skip one target if you aren't interested.

+Note, use Cmd or Powershell to execute the following.
+Make sure WSL bash is used, and not Cygwin or Mingw.

 1) mkdir build-win64 build-win32
 2) cd build-win64
 3) "%VSINSTALLDIR%\VC\Auxiliary\Build\vcvarsall.bat" x64